Before we go into details on how you can get a free one year VPS, let’s take a quick recap about VPS and why you want or need to have one for JARVEE.

 We understand that this entire scenario may not be workable for some, which is perfectly understandable, but that should not stop anyone from enjoying the full potential of JARVEE.
 A good solution to this is to get a VPS and install JARVEE there, this way you can have it running 24/7 even when your computer is off.

 VPS may sound complex for non-techie folks so we will try to explain the concept as simple as we can.
 Simply put, it’s like having a computer somewhere else; a virtual computer where you can download and install a bunch of software and store your files without consuming any storage space on your physical computer, the computer that you use.

-You can have your virtual computer running all the time even when your physical computer is off, therefore, this is a the best solution for those who don’t want to keep their computer running all day long as well as those who don’t have a Windows based computer.
+You can have your virtual computer running all the time even when your physical computer is off, therefore, this is the best solution for those who don’t want to keep their computer running all day long as well as those who don’t have a Windows-based computer.

 Where to get a VPS?

 There are a number of VPS providers in the market but if you only have one or two accounts in JARVEE, a free Windows VPS that you can use for a year at zero cost will definitely do the trick.

 It may not be boasting with power, but it’s fairly enough for running a couple of accounts on JARVEE.

 📌 Note: This is not for folks that require a more powerful machine and use a lot of accounts.
 For that setup, you will need a better server and there are a lot of places where you can get that online, you should know better if you’re at that level so we’re not going to get into that.